Skip to Main Content

 Key takeaways

-If you’re considering establishing a business, you must consider what legal entity will you establish?
+If you’re considering establishing a business, you must consider what legal entity you will establish.
 You might already be familiar with limited liability companies (LLCs), but that’s not your only option.
+Your business could form a partnership or a corporation, both of which can benefit your business in different ways.
+The type of entity that best serves your business will depend on your appetite for personal liability risk, expectations for future fundraising, taxation and tax benefits.

-Corporations tend to be employer-based businesses, though not all corporations have employees.
-To learn more, let’s look at two of your choices when establishing a business: partnership vs. corporation.
+To learn more, let’s look at the features between these two choices when establishing a business: partnership vs. corporation.

 What is a partnership?